ellysh/video-game-bots/InGameBots/example.md

 	return 0;
 }
 ```
 `ScanSegments` function implements the algorithm of traversing the segments.
-There are three steps in the function's loop:
+There are three steps in a loop of this function:

-1. Read via `VirtualQueryEx` function current memory segment which base address equals to the `addr` variable.
+1. Read via `VirtualQueryEx` WinAPI function current memory segment which base address equals to the `addr` variable.
-2. Compare flags of the current segment with the flags of a typical "unknown" segment.
+2. Compare flags of current segment with the flags of a typical "unknown" segment.
 Skip the segment in case the comparison does not pass.
-3. Search the discovered "magic numbers" of the character object into current segment.
+3. Search the discovered "magic numbers" of character's object into current segment.
-4. Return resulting address of the character object.
+4. Return resulting address of character's object.

-"Magic numbers" searching algorithm is provided by the `IsArrayMatch` function.
+Algorithm of "magic numbers" searching into current segment is provided by the `IsArrayMatch` function.
 This function is called from the `ScanSegments` one.
-There are two steps of the `IsArrayMatch` function:
+There are two steps in the `IsArrayMatch` function:

 1. Read data of entire current segment by the `ReadProcessMemory` WinAPI function.
-2. Compare memory of "magic numbers" array with the segment's memory in a loop.
+2. Compare bytes of "magic numbers" array with the bytes of current segment in a loop.

-Also the code snippet provides an example how the `ScanSegments` function can be called from the `main` function.
+Also the code snippet provides an example, how the `ScanSegments` function can be called from the `main` function.
 You should pass these input parameters to the function: handle of the Diablo 2 process, pointer to the "magic numbers" array and size of this array.
-Do not forget that "magic numbers" will be different in your case.
+Do not forget that "magic numbers" array will differ in your case.

-Fourth step of the bot's algorithm is calculation of life parameter's address.
-The `objectAddress` variable provided by `ScanSegments` function is used for this calculation:
+Fourth step of the algorithm is calculation an address of the life parameter.
+The `objectAddress` variable returned by `ScanSegments` function is used for this calculation:
 ```C++
 SIZE_T hpAddress = objectAddress + 0x490;
 ```
 Now the `hpAddress` variable stores an address of the life parameter.

-Last step of the bot's algorithm contains checking of the life parameter value and usage of a healing potion when it is needed.
+Last step of the algorithm contains checking of the life parameter value and usage of a healing potion in case the value is less than a threshold.
 This is a code snippet with implementation of both these actions:
 ```C++
 WORD ReadWord(HANDLE hProc, DWORD_PTR address)
 {